phfaist/flm/README.md

 ```

-As you can see, there are a few options you can set and a few special instructions
+As you can see, there are a few options you can set.
+You can also use the
-in the config that are led by property keys beginning with a dollar sign (`$`).
-The `$defaults:` key imports all the existing defaults for that list.
-The `$merge-config:`
-key is used to alter the configuration of an already-declared feature.
-Additionally
-you can use the `$import:` directive to import a configuration from an external file or
+`$import:` directive to import a configuration from an external file or URL:
-URL:
 ```yaml
 $import: my-llm-config.yaml # merge my-llm-config.yaml into this config.